supcrawler/storefront-ui/CONTRIBUTING.md

 ### Template

 1. We use slots over props for content composition.
-Use props only for properties that are not content-related
+Use props only for layout properties (like background colors)
 2. Make slots optional if it's possible and provide a default slot (usually empty).

 ```html